pustotnik/zenmake/docs/buildconf-taskparams.rst

     ZenMake uses sha1/md5 hashes to check changes of every library file.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
+    and/or :ref:`dynamic substitutions<buildconf-substitutions-dynamic>`
-    to set this parameter.
+    variables to set this parameter.

 stlibs
 """""""""""""""""""""
     The same as ``libs`` but for static libraries.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
+    and/or :ref:`dynamic substitutions<buildconf-substitutions-dynamic>`
-    to set this parameter.
+    variables to set this parameter.

 stlibpath
 """""""""""""""""""""
     The same as ``libpath`` but for static libraries.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
+    and/or :ref:`dynamic substitutions<buildconf-substitutions-dynamic>`
-    to set this parameter.
+    variables to set this parameter.

     Also this parameter can be :ref:`exported<buildconf-taskparams-export>`.